The HST Non-Detection of SN Ia 2011fe 11.5yr After Explosion Further Restricts Single-Degenerate Progenitor Systems: Non-Detection of A Post-impact Companion

 Models of the post-impact evolution for He-burning donors are taken from \citeauthor{pan2013} (\citeyear{pan2013}, models HeWDa--d; see also \citealp{pan2010, pan2012b}) and \citeauthor{liu2022} (\citeyear{liu2022}, models He01r and He02r; see also \citealp{liu2013}) which use the binary evolution results of \citet{wang2009} to construct their initial binary systems.
 We also include the simulations of \citet{liu2021} for a double-detonation explosion triggered by accretion from a low-mass MS He-star (models A, B, and C).

 Fig.~\ref{fig:He-models} shows that most He-star models are incompatible with the observed $F555W$ light curve of \name.
-The two lowest-mass He donors ($0.30~\rm M_\odot$ and $0.40~\rm M_\odot$) from \citet{liu2021} would not be detected but the $0.50~\rm \Msun$ model would have produced a $\approx 2\sigma$ detection.
-Thus, we disfavor MS He-burning donors with masses $\gtrsim 0.50~\rm M_\odot$ because the thermal timescale decreases with increasing mass.
-The inverse is true for the SG models, where more massive donors produce more extended envelopes and thus increase the thermalization timescale.
-The $1.0~\Msun$ model from \citet{liu2022} would have been detected at $\approx 2\sigma$ in our \hst observations so we disfavor $\lesssim 1~\Msun$ SG He-stars.
+The three lowest-mass He donors ($0.30~\rm M_\odot$, $0.40~\rm M_\odot$, $0.50~\rm M_\odot$) from \citet{liu2021} would not be detected.
+Thus, we disfavor MS He-burning donors with masses $\gtrsim 1.0~\rm M_\odot$ because the thermal timescale decreases with increasing mass.
+The inverse is true for the subgiant (SG) models, where more massive donors produce more extended envelopes and thus increase the thermalization timescale.
+The $1.0~\Msun$ model from \citet{liu2022} would not be detected in our \hst observations so we disfavor $\leq 0.8~\Msun$ SG He-stars.